 - This gravy will thicken as it sits.
 I add just enough cornstarch so that it changes from a watery consistency, but stop before it’s really thick.

-- If you don’t have cornstarch, you can make a roux by melting butter in a skillet.
+- If you don’t have cornstarch, you can make a roux by melting butter (dairy-free butter or vegan butter) in a skillet.
 Whisk in gluten-free flour.
 Then slowly add the drippings or broth until it has thickened.
 Potato starch is another favorite of mine for gluten free thickening.

 Over 80% of American households eat turkey for the Thanksgiving holiday!